Non-Deictic Time II: Determiners

 Two-day shipment (literally “shipping the following, following day”) is available for Hokkaido, Honshu, Shikoku, and Kyushu.

-One’s tax obligation for the following, following year will not be waved.
+One’s tax obligation for the following, following year will not be waived.

 当~